bbatsov/batsov.com/_posts/2024-01-16-2023-the-year-in-review.md

 The highlight of the year for me were a couple of vacation trips to Spain and France and a couple of team trips.
 I finally made it to Burgundy, which is quite the achievement for any wine lover!

+The political situation in Bulgaria remains very unstable after the invasion of Ukraine, but it was a bit better in the second part of the year.
+Our new government re-affirmed the pro-EU orientation of the country, passed some long overdue reforms and provided a bit of military aid to Ukraine.
+And in 2023 we finally demolished the monument of Soviet Occupational Army in downtown Sofia.
+In the final days of 2023 Bulgaria was finally admitted in the Schengen space (albeit partially), effective 31st of March, 2024.
+There are still a lot of problems, but there's always some hope for the future.

 ## Everything Else

 - I've stopped buying wallets, after getting [The Finnigan](https://www.lostdutchmanleather.com/products/the-finnigan) by Lost Dutchman Leather.
 I like it so much, that I've decided my quest for the perfect slim wallet is finally over.